ganeshs-torq/tip-calculator95/README.md

-# tip-calculator95
- tip calculator application built using javascript,html,css
+# tip-calculator application developed using javascript